By: Noelle Sterne

 - You keep learning your craft.
 We can never get enough practice.

-- Inconsistencies in sequence, structure, and logic leap out at you.
+- Inconsistencies in sequence, structure, or logic leap out at you.
 These revelations, mortifying as they may be, eliminate the need to rewrite or recheck later—like making sure from Chapter 2 to Chapter 22 the heroine’s philosophy of life or eye color match or change believably.

 - As you mop up, you gain an undeniable sense of accomplishment.